WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

   </p>
 </div>

 Click F5 or on the Docker button and your application should start as you are used to.
-If you don&#8217;t believe me that it is running inside a Docker container, you can check the running containers in PowerShell with the command docker ps.
+If you don't believe me that it is running inside a Docker container, you can check the running containers in PowerShell with the command docker ps.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/04/Check-the-running-containers.jpg"><img loading="lazy" src="/assets/img/posts/2020/04/Check-the-running-containers.jpg" alt="Check the running containers" /></a>